eficode-academy/jcasc-katas/installing-plugins/README.md

 ## Clean up

-`docker-compose down` not deleting the volumes we just made with installing the plugins.
+`docker-compose down` does not delete the volumes we just made with installing the plugins